 I’m interested in applied improvisation as a pedagogical method.

 Fun facts: once I did a TedX talk.
 It was challenging.
 I also talked to Tim Gunn on the streets of midtown Manhattan about stepping out of your comfort zone - this was entirely unplanned and terribly fun.

-I am currently both a teacher and a student.
-I’m working to complete my EdD at the University of South Carolina.
+I am currently both a teacher and a student, as I’m working to complete my EdD.
+Eventually.

 I’m licensed to perform marriages and my goal is to officiate as many weddings as possible for former students.
 So far my total is zero, although I have officiated the ceremonies of three wonderful couples who are all still married.